Jan Ullrich’s performance in winning the first mountain stage of the 1997 Tour de France sent shock waves through the world of cycling.

 And yet, he was never again to regain those heights.
 Though perfectly respectable, his career was already in decline as he stood on the winner’s podium.
 When he retired amid allegations of doping, his reputation lay in tatters.

-To be published on the tenth anniversary of his retirement, Jan Ullrich: The Best There Never Was is an exploration of what went wrong.
-It is not a sporting disaster story, for Ullrich was one of the pre-eminent riders of his epoch and a German national treasure for almost a decade.
+Jan Ullrich: The Best There Never Was is an exploration of what went wrong.
+It is not a sporting disaster story, for Ullrich was one of the pre-eminent riders of his time and a German national treasure for almost a decade.
 Rather, it will provide a textured account of how unbearable expectation, mental and physical fragility, the legacies of a troubled childhood, a morally gangrened sport and one individual – Lance Armstrong – conspired to reroute his destiny as well as that of cycling.
 Never again after 1997 would cycling fans react to that level of performance with untainted awe.

 Contained within the Ullrich parable are lessons about how doping skewed the natural order and robbed even its abusers of their dignity, while in the short term bringing them fame and fortune.
 But this is not a book about drugs or an exercise in shaming one of the key protagonists of what has been dubbed cycling’s ‘EPO era’.
 By producing monochrome, moralistic snapshots of the Ullrich and Armstrong generation, of who did and who didn’t err, of good versus evil, books on that period have so far neglected much of its colour and many of its human shades.
 In telling the story of Jan Ullrich’s upbringing in seventies East Germany and how it shaped one of the great stories in cycling history, this book will redress the balance.